 Nowadays robots can be used for all sorts of automation projects that can help businesses enhance their production lines, increase productivity and efficiency and in turn, profits.
 Below, we’ve outlined some of the most popular types of robotic automation and what they can be used for.

 These represent the types of robots that can be easily used to work alongside humans safely without the need of extra precautions.
+They are also often referred to as cobots.
 Desktop robots are a great choice for daily tasks and have an impressive variety of applications, making them perfect for smaller automation projects, for example if you’d like to automate pouring a beer, assembling small items.

 At the other end of the spectrum, you’ll find industrial robots are extremely useful in larger automation projects.
 They can be used in all sorts of industries, from the automotive industry to packaging or other manufacturing domains.
 Industrial robots are able to conduct thousands of operations, from basic pick and place applications to more complex ones such as painting, palletising, CNC milling, assembly and more, we’ve seen industrial robots becoming an increasingly popular option for all sizes of businesses which are looking to boost their production and increase their profits significantly.